-Interviews can be nerve-racking, regardless of when they occur and what they’re for.
+The interview process can be nerve-racking, regardless of when the interviews occur and what they’re for.
 And it’s a total assumption that all interviews are created equal.
 In fact, for travel positions, they’re quite different – if they happen at all!
 Whether you’ve done this a million times before or are new to the game, we’ve got the low-down on what to expect, ask, and do – before and after interviews.

 This might seem obvious but hear us out.
 Interviews are largely considered an opportunity for an employer to determine whether you’re a good fit for a role.
-BUT that’s only half the equation.
+BUT, that’s only half the equation.
 It’s also the prospective employee’s opportunity to determine if it’s a good fit as well.
-Obviously, in order for the opportunity to become a reality, the employer has the ball in their court.
-But it’s just as important that you do the same.
+Obviously, in order for the opportunity to come to fruition, the employer my make the final call.
+However, you also have the chance - and owe it to yourself - to do the same.
 You should optimize this time to get answers to your questions in order to get an idea of whether you’d like to pursue the opportunity (or would feel comfortable doing so) if an offer is extended.

-Keep your phone on you, and be sure to answer any calls from numbers you’re not familiar with.
+Leading up to your phone interview (phone interviews are the norm for travel nursing jobs), keep your phone on you, and be sure to answer any calls from numbers you’re not familiar with.
 If you miss the call, be sure to call back ASAP.
-Depending on how urgent the need is, Nurse Managers may quickly move on to the next candidate if you do not answer their call.
-(For some more pro tips, take a look at another interview guide one of our Trusted Nurses wrote for us!)
+Depending on how urgent the need is, nurse managers may quickly move on to the next candidate if you do not answer their call the first time around.
+Also, be ready to answer some of the nursing interview questions on this list.

-While we’re all about transparency, we unfortunately don’t always get all the important deets about a position that you need to make an informed decision.
-These points would be best to find out from the Nurse Manager.
-They are things we can always inquire about on your behalf but is most accurate and efficient to discuss with the Hiring Manager directly.
-If you know some of these upfront from the Match details page (if you're part of the Trusted fam), then you can make note of them beforehand so you’re using your time efficiently and focusing on information you don’t already know.
+Unfortunately, you won't always get all the important deets about a position that you need to make an informed decision.
+These below points would be best to find out from your nurse manager.
+They are things you or your staffing agency can always inquire about on your behalf, but it can be most accurate and efficient to discuss them with the hiring manager directly.

 Specific Unit Population